Legislative assistant: Legislative Affairs

-Government agencies and cabinet departments in the United States have subsidiary offices of legislative affairs or congressional relations, that act as a liaison between government agencies and a legislature, to advocate on behalf of the agency, and to analyze legislation to bring the agency into compliance with new directives, laws, and regulations set forth by the legislature.
+Government agencies and cabinet departments in the United States (regardless of branch) have subsidiary offices of legislative affairs or congressional relations, that act as a liaison between government agencies and a legislature, to advocate on behalf of the agency, and to analyze legislation to bring the agency into compliance with new directives, laws, and regulations set forth by the legislature.
 Some possible positions within an "Office of Legislative Affairs," that participate in legislative assistance are legislative affairs specialists, legislative affairs analysts, congressional affairs specialists, congressional relations liaisons, legislative affairs paralegals, lawyers, and program analysts to name a few.

-Private Sector, Think Tanks, and Lobbying
+Private Sector, Think Tanks, Lobbying, Government Relations, and Policy Advocacy

-The private sector and voluntary sector including both for-profit businesses and nonprofit organizations, make use of legislative assistants, legislative associates, legislative researchers, legislative paralegal specialists, or adjacent positions such as government relations specialists, specialized secretaries, administrative support specialists, program assistants, program analysts, paralegals, legal secretaries, policy analysts, policy assistants, public policy coordinators, executive assistants, administrative assistants, project assistants, program coordinators, program support specialists, management analysts, research assistants, or lawyers within their advocacy, government relations, lobbying, regulatory affairs, public procurement (PP), public-private partnership (P3), and business-to-government (B2G) divisions as well as in think tanks, consulting firms, law firms, research libraries, law libraries and trade associations whether it be in a politically-partisan or non-partisan capacity in service of the employing organization's needs.
+The private sector and voluntary sector including both for-profit businesses and nonprofit organizations as well as advocacy groups, make use of legislative assistants within their lobbying divisions as well as in think tanks whether it be in a politically-partisan or non-partisan capacity in service of the employing organization's needs.

+In organizations that conduct lobbying (government relations) activities, especially among advocacy groups and political action committees, exact counterparts with the same or similar titles -- such as legislative correspondent, staff assistant, or legislative coordinator -- exist; in these roles, government relations or policy and advocacy staff participate in administrative, legislative, and outreach duties such as drafting letters, conducting briefings and scheduling advocacy or constituent meetings with congressional staff and work as liaisons or principals when introducing likeminded constituent-advocates to their congress member or senator’s staff.